-- Both VPNs and proxies hide your IP address.
+- Both VPNs and proxies (both residential and datacenter proxies) hide your IP address.

-- Both VPNs and proxies can be used for accessing geo-restricted video streaming and gaming services (read this article to learn more about proxies for games).
+- Both VPNs and proxies can be used for accessing geo-restricted video streaming and gaming services (follow this link to learn more about gaming proxies).

 - Both technologies will slow down your browsing speed for time required to reroute or encrypt your traffic.

 - Both technologies are good for overcoming geo-restrictions imposed by countries or governments.